Password Rotation

 • Suggested matches are based on exact username.

-• A green checkmark will appear under Actions, when an individual match is found.
+• A green check mark will appear under Actions when an individual match is found.

 • The X option will move the password to the Ignored tab.

-Note: For an unwanted password match, click Ignore.
+2. For an unwanted password match, click Ignore.
 These passwords will be displayed in the Ignored tab.

 On the Matched page, you will see user passwords that are approved for rotation.